push-based/ws-angular-basic-lv-080724/exercises/routing/routing_404.md

 The `MovieListPageComponent` in its first state should just do what the `AppComponent` did before.

-Please move (just the code, don't delete any component pls!!) everything related to movies (movie-list, favorite-widget, etc.) including the data-fetching from `AppComponent` to `MovieListPageComponent`.
+Please move (just the code, don't delete any component pls!!) everything related to movie-list including the data-fetching from `AppComponent` to `MovieListPageComponent`.

-You can also safely remove all imports from `AppComponent`.
+Also remove the import to `MovieModule` in `AppModule`.

 <details>
     <summary>MovieListPageComponent implementation</summary>